solomonshalom/Bublr/README.md

 ## Credits & History

-Originally based on [Espresso](https://github.com/solomonshalom/the-abyss), read more about it here: [The Future Of Espresso](https://github.com/solomonshalom/espresso/discussions/3)
+Originally based on [Espresso](https://github.com/solomonshalom/Bublr), read more about it here: [The Future Of Espresso](https://github.com/solomonshalom/espresso/discussions/3)

 ## Disclaimer

-The Abyss is a platform for personal expression.
-While we respect freedom of speech, we do not endorse or condone any harmful, offensive, or inappropriate content shared within The Abyss.
+Bublr is a platform for personal expression.
+While we respect freedom of speech, we do not endorse or condone any harmful, offensive, or inappropriate content shared within Bublr.
 Users are solely responsible for their submissions.
-However, if any posts are against the values of The Abyss or its partners, we will remove them without any further notice to keep you and the community safe!
+However, if any posts are against the values of Bublr or its partners, we will remove them without any further notice to keep you and the community safe!

 ---

-Dive into The Abyss and let your thoughts take shape without boundaries or limitations.
+Dive into Bublr and let your thoughts take shape without boundaries or limitations.
 Express yourself in its purest form.